rafaz182/AdvancedArchitecture/README.md

 #### Video 01
 * Install dependencies;
-* Created AppModule class;
+* Create AppModule class;
-  * Created a application context provider;
+  * Create a application context provider;
-* Created AppComponent interface;
+* Create AppComponent interface;
-  * Configured @Singleton scope;
+  * Configure @Singleton scope;
   * Add the AppModule in this component;
 * Build the project to Dagger2 make their implementation
 * Create a attribute of AppComponent in App class
-* In the method onCreate, pass a generated implementation to that attribute
+* In the method onCreate, pass the generated implementation to that attribute

+#### Video 02
+* Create ActivityModule annotation
+* Mark it with @Scope annotation and set the retention policy to RUNTIME